Psychiatric Services and Medication Management

 If you currently take psychiatric medication and want to transfer your care to a physician at UT Austin

-• An appointment is typically scheduled in two weeks to allow time for you to sign a release of information form, which allows CMHC to request your treatment records from your previous provider(s) and/or therapist(s).
+- An appointment is typically scheduled within two weeks to allow time for you to sign a release of information form, which allows CMHC to request your treatment records from your previous provider(s) and/or therapist(s).

-• If, by law, your prescription cannot be phoned in to a pharmacy, ask your prescribing provider if they will mail your prescription to you.
+- If, by law, your prescription cannot be phoned in/sent electronically to a pharmacy, ask your prescribing provider if they will mail your prescription to you.